1. Overview

 2. The Physics Behind the Algorithm

 The SA algorithm is based on the annealing process used in metallurgy, where a metal is heated to a high temperature quickly and then gradually cooled.
-At high temperatures, the atoms move fast, and when the temperature is reduced, their kinetic energy decreases as well.
-At the end of the annealing process, the atoms fall into a more ordered state, and the material is more ductile and easier to work with.
+At high temperatures, the atoms move fast.
+Moreover, when the temperature is reduced, their kinetic energy decreases as well.
+At the end of the annealing process, the atoms fall into a more ordered state.
+Additionally, the material becomes more ductile and easier to work with.

 Similarly, in SA, a search process starts with a high-energy state (an initial solution) and gradually lowers the temperature (a control parameter) until it reaches a state of minimum energy (the optimal solution).

-SA has been successfully applied to a wide range of optimization problems, such as TSP, protein folding, graph partitioning, and job-shop scheduling.
-The main advantage of SA is its ability to escape from local minima and converge to a global minimum.
-SA is also relatively easy to implement and does not require a priori knowledge of the search space.
+We can apply SA in a wide range of optimization problems, such as TSP, protein folding, graph partitioning, and job-shop scheduling.
+In particular, the main advantage of SA is its ability to escape from local minima and converge to a global minimum.
+Moreover, SA is relatively easy to implement and doesn’t require prior knowledge of the search space.

 3. Algorithm

-The SA algorithm is quite simple, and it can be straightforwardly implemented as described below.
+The SA algorithm is quite simple, and we implement it straightforwardly, as described below.

 3.1.
 Define the Problem

 First, we need to define the problem to optimize.
-This involves defining the energy function, i.e., the function to minimize or maximize.
-For example, if we want to minimize a real-valued function of two variables, e.g., , the energy corresponds to the function itself.
+It involves defining the energy function, i.e., the function to minimize or maximize.
+For example, if we want to minimize a real-valued function of two variables, e.g., f(x,y) = x^2 + y^2, the energy corresponds to the function f(x,y) itself.
 In the case of the TSP, the energy related to a sequence of cities is represented by the total length of the travel.

-Once the energy function is defined, we need to set the initial temperature value and the initial candidate solution.
-The latter can be generated randomly or using some other heuristic method.
-Then we compute the energy of the initial candidate solution.
+Once we define the energy function, we need to set the initial temperature value and the initial candidate solution.
+Moreover, we can set the initial temperature value and the initial candidate solution either randomly or using some heuristic method.
+Furthermore, the next step is to compute the energy of the initial candidate solution.

 3.2.
 Define the Perturbation Function

-A perturbation function is defined to generate new candidate solutions.
-This function should generate solutions that are close to the current solution but not too similar.
-For example, if we want to minimize a function , we can randomly perturb the current solution by adding a random value between -0.1 and 0.1 to both and .
-In the case of the TSP, a new candidate solution can be generated by swapping two cities in the traveling order of the current solution.
+Next, we define a perturbation function to generate new candidate solutions.
+Thus, this function should generate solutions that are close to the current solution but not too similar.
+For example, if we want to minimize a function f(x,y), we can randomly perturb the current solution by adding a random value between -0.1 and 0.1 to both x and y.
+In the case of the TSP, we can generate a new candidate solution by swapping two cities in the travelling order of the current solution.

 3.3.
 Acceptance Criterion

-where is the Boltzmann constant.
+where k is the Boltzmann constant.
 Hence, at low temperatures, there is a small chance that the system is in a high-energy state.
-This plays a crucial role in SA because an increase in energy allows escape from local minima and find the global minimum.
+It plays a crucial role in SA because an increase in energy allows escape from local minima and finds the global minimum.

-Based on the Boltzmann distribution, the following algorithm defines the criterion for accepting an energy variation at temperature :
+Based on the Boltzmann distribution, the following algorithm defines the criterion for accepting an energy variation \Delta E at temperature T:

 algorithm AcceptanceFunction(T, ΔE):